 Description two

-- We are currently seeking an experienced information security manager to join our team.
-In this position, you will be responsible for:
+- Experienced information security manager will be responsible for:

 - Developing and implementing information security policies, procedures, and controls